img

 Frequent Security Patches for Apps and Operating Systems:

+Another one on the mobile app security checklist is a security patch.
 Since the mainstream adoption of the internet, hackers have been a constant presence.
 Every new security measure taken and every new app designed presents new flaws that hackers exploit and try to damage the integrity of our devices.
-Last year ransomware viruses wreaked havoc across different platforms and devices, and older viruses such as trojan horse still continue to pester devices.
+Also, last year ransomware viruses wreaked havoc across different platforms and devices, and older viruses such as trojan horse still continue to pester devices.

-Application developers must be open to reviewing the chinks in the armor they create and work diligently to protect users from such viruses.
-Users must also comply by frequently updating their devices’ operating systems and applications.
+However, application developers must be open to reviewing the chinks in the armor they create and work diligently to protect users from such viruses.
+Therefore, users must also comply by frequently updating their devices’ operating systems and applications.

 Regular Checks for Malware:

+Next on the mobile app security checklist is a malware check.
 Malware can sneak onto your mobile devices quite easily, especially if you’re not internet savvy.
-Often malware is downloaded along with other internet files and remains dormant until any of these files are accessed or an application is run.
+Often malware comes in the form of download along with other internet files and remains dormant until you access any of these files or run an application.

 There is a quick and reliable strategy to protect from malware that is already on the mobile device.